-Albert Bandura, aged 93, is one of the most renowned living psychologists in the field of psychology, as well one of the most cited (Haggbloom et al., 2002).
+Prof. Albert Bandura is one of the most highly cited academics in the world (Haggbloom et al., 2002).

 This article contains: